katzenpost/hpqc/README.md

 ## hybrid post quantum cryptography

-Hybrid cryptographic constructions rely on a classical public key primitive and a post quantum public key cryptographic primitive, namely:
+hpqc is a golang cryptography library. hpqc is used by the Katzenpost Sphinx based mixnet.
+The theme of the library is hybrid post quantum constructions, namely:

 * hybrid KEMs
 * hybrid NIKEs
 * hybrid signature schemes

-This entire cryptography library is rendered in serviced to the above post quantum trifecta of cryptographic primitives.
-However, our main contributions are the following:
+This library makes some unique contributions in golang:

 1. a set of generic NIKE interfaces for NIKE scheme, public key and private key types
 2. generic hybrid NIKE, combines any two NIKEs into one